skyssolutions/lynxchan/Readme.md

 # Automatic install (Recommended)
 1. Required: browse to `aux` and run the script `setup.sh` that will prompt for the install of a front-end, default settings and libraries.
 Browsing to the `aux` directory is required because the scripts use relative paths to this directory.
 Make sure you used `git clone` to obtain the engine.
 2. Optional: run the script `root-setup.sh` that will prompt for the install of a command using a soft-link to `src/be/boot.js`.
 This script must be run as root.
 It will also prompt for the install of a init script.
 The name of both the command and the service will be `lynxchan`.
 3. Optional: if you installed the default front-end, go to it's directory and run the `set-domain.sh` script passing as the first parameter your desired domain.
-It has localhost:8080 as the default, this will change the domain used to look for the static files on the templates.
+It has localhost:8080 as the default, this will change the domain used to reference the domain on front-end files.
+Currently there is only one reference, that is to the archives.

 # Manual install
 1. Create the required settings file in the `src/be/settings` directory.
 Instructions can be found at `src/be/readme.md`.
 There is also a directory called settings.example with a set of functional settings.